laidav/hubfx/packages/hubfx/README.md

 - this new model can be bound with any UI library for rendering

-- # 2023 08 01 (Sun)
+- # 2023 08 03 (Thurs)
 1. Async validation effects - IN PROGRESS

   - action creator to map argument to proper key/payload/effect action

-    - async validations should be dynamically registered on field add, not change - N/A

-    - also need to add effects during initial build - N/A

-    - is it reliable that controlRef can be independently scoped from what the control/data actaully are?
+    - also return more actions to signal a value change

+  - update hub

   - test messages